You can use the Mixlr playlist to broadcast songs and other recordings as part of your live events. This article will explain how to use the playlist.

 Managing your playlist

 Once you have added files to your playlist you can rearrange the order by dragging and dropping the tracks within it.
+You'll see the name of the track highlighted as you're dragging it.

 You can delete any track by selecting it (when a track is selected it will be highlighted in red) and pressing the Backspace or Delete keys.